Knicks vs. Celtics odds, prediction, spread, time: 2026 NBA picks for Thursday, April 9 from proven model

 Top Celtics vs. Knicks predictions

 As for the Knicks, their offense reaches new heights in MSG as New York is averaging 134.5 points over its last four home games.
-The model projects the Knicks to score 8 more points than what Boston is allowing on average, while the Celtics counter with two of the game's top three scorers per 10,000 simulations.
-The total is eclipsed 65.4% of the time in an A-rated total pick.
+The model projects the Knicks to score 4 more points than what Boston is allowing on average, while the Celtics are forecasted to have the game's leading scorer.
+The total is eclipsed 68% of the time as the team's are projected for 223 combined points.
 See the Celtics vs. Knicks spread pick at SportsLine.

 How to make Knicks vs. Celtics picks

-After simulating each possession 10,000 times, the model also says one side of the spread hits almost 60% of the time.
+After simulating each possession 10,000 times, the model also says one side of the spread hits well over 60% of the time.
 You can head to SportsLine to see the model's NBA picks.